 The Mental Health Support Group aims to create a workplace environment that promotes the mental wellbeing of everyone on the project by:

-The Next Generation, Young Professionals Network’s mission is to Learn, Lead and Connect, by hosting socials, tours, mentoring sessions and an annual conference.
+The Next Generation Network’s mission is to Learn, Lead and Connect, by hosting socials, tours, mentoring sessions and an annual conference.

 It’s a space to: